jeremiah-k/matrix-biblebot/docs/E2EE.md

 pip install 'matrix-biblebot[e2e]'
 ```

-This installs all cryptographic dependencies needed for E2EE support, including pre-compiled libraries.
-No additional system packages are required.
+This installs the cryptographic dependencies needed for E2EE support.
+Prebuilt wheels are available for most Linux/macOS platforms; if a wheel isn't available for your platform, you may need `libolm` v3 (via `python-olm`) available at build time.

 **Requirements:**

 - Python 3.9+
-- Linux/macOS (Windows not supported for E2EE due to `python-olm` dependency)
+- Linux/macOS (Windows not supported for E2EE due to `python-olm` dependency; consider WSL 2 or Docker as a workaround)

 ## Enable in Config